Troubleshooting Cloudflare 5XX errors

 If the error does not mention cloudflare

-, contact your hosting provider for assistance on 502/504 errors from your origin.
+, contact your hosting provider for assistance.
+Refer to 502/504 errors from your origin for more information.

-This error can be returned in case of a compression issue at the origin, for example the origin server is serving gzip encoded compressed content but is not updating the content-length
+This error can occur due to a compression issue at the origin, such as when the origin server serves gzip-encoded compressed content but fails to update the content-length

-header, or the origin is serving broken gzip compressed content.
+header, or if the origin is serving broken gzip compressed content.
+To diagnose this, you can try disabling compression at your origin to confirm if it resolves the error.

-If you still need our Support team to help you investigate further, please provide these required details to Cloudflare Support to avoid delays processing your inquiry:
+If you need further assistance from our Support team, provide the following details to Cloudflare Support to avoid delays in processing your inquiry:

-- URL that resulted in the HTTP 502 or 504 response (for example:
+- The URL that resulted in the HTTP

 <YOUR_DOMAIN>/cdn-cgi/trace